 Scrap Metal and Motor Salvage

-A person carries on a business as a motor salvage operator if their business consists of:
+You are considered to be a motor salvage operator if your business consists of:

-To demonstrate that they are a fit and proper person, most applicants choose to submit a basic disclosure check from Disclosure Scotland.
-Whichever route you choose to take, please note that your certificate must be less than three calendar months old at the time your application is submitted.
+- In order to demonstrate that they are a fit and proper person, most applicants choose to submit a basic disclosure check Whichever route you choose to take, please note that your certificate must be less than three calendar months old at the time your application is submitted.

-A notice will be served detailing the decision of the local authority as to whether to grant an application, renew a registration or cancel a registration.
+A notice will be served detailing the decision of the local Council as to whether to grant an application, renew a registration or cancel a registration.

-Notice of changes to registered information must be made to the local authority within 28 days of the change.
+Notice of changes to registered information must be made to the local Council within 28 days of the change.

-A person who manufactures articles is not to be regarded as selling scrap metal if that person sells scrap metal only as a by-product of manufacturing articles or as surplus materials not required for manufacturing them.
+- If you make articles and sell scrap metal only as a by-product of the articles you make or as surplus materials not required for making the articles.

-The dealing in gold, silver, and any alloy of which 2% or more is attributable to gold or silver.
+- If you deal in gold, silver or any alloy of which 2% or more is gold or silver.

 What type of licence do I require?

-Please contact the Local Authority in the first instance.
+If your application is refused please contact the Local Council in the first instance.